dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

       moving forward libraries that want to work on iOS and Mac Catalyst should use `net6.0` or multi-target for `net6.0-ios` and `net6.0-maccatalyst`

+> ***OPEN QUESTION** Should `xamarin.ios` take precedence over the new
+> cross-platform `net5.0` (and higher) as well?
+On the one hand, it seems that
+> people who upgrade their package for .NET 5+ would also use the new TFMs.
+On
+> the other hand, it doesn't seem unlikely for Xamarin authors to support both
+> the new as well as the old TFMs for a while.
+That might include
+> `net5.0`/`net6.0` for bait & switch scenarios, where preferring them over
+> `xamarin.ios` would be undesirable.

 ## APIs

 We need to add platform detection APIs for Mac Catalyst: